What new physics can we extract from inflation using the ACT DR6 and DESI DR2 Observations?: Models under Study

 Solving for $\phi(N)$ and substituting back yields

 in excellent agreement with Planck 2018 data \cite{Planck:2018jri}, which strongly favors models with small $r$ and $n_s \approx 0.965$ for $N \approx 50 - 60$.

-To generalize the Starobinsky scenario within the broader framework of scalar-tensor theories, one can consider an effective Lagrangian with a nonminimal coupling between a scalar field $\phi$ and the Ricci scalar:
+To generalize the Starobinsky scenario within the broader framework of scalar-tensor theories, one can consider an effective Lagrangian with a non-minimal coupling between a scalar field $\phi$ and the Ricci scalar:

 which arises naturally in quantum field theory in curved spacetime and models such as Higgs inflation \cite{Bezrukov:2007ep}.
 Performing a conformal transformation to the Einstein frame with $\Omega^2(\phi) = 1 + \xi \phi^2 / M_{\rm pl}^2$, the field acquires a noncanonical kinetic term.
 The canonically normalized field $\varphi$ is defined by